vinnyhoward/rn-crypto-wallet/README.md

 - [ ] List transactions transactions on Solana

 #### Nice to haves
-- [ ] UI improvements - android ui bugs, loaders, animation, etc
+- [ ] UI improvements - loaders, animation, etc
+- [X] Android ui bugs
 - [ ] Refactor repeating styled components and some logic
 - [ ] Improve security and management of private keys (this wallet will never be production but it'd be fun to add)